 “Extending the timeline takes some pressure off the parties and, importantly, pushes the decision past the election in November,” said Nick Klein, a CFIUS lawyer with DLA Piper.

 The deal has become a political hot potato.
-This month, Vice President Kamala Harris, the Democratic presidential nominee, said at a rally in Pennsylvania, the swing state where US Steel is headquartered, that she wants US Steel to remain “American owned and operated,” echoing a view held by President Joe Biden.
+This month, Vice President Kamala Harris, the Democratic presidential nominee, said at a rally in Pennsylvania, the swing state where US Steel is headquartered, that she wanted US Steel to remain “American owned and operated,” echoing a view held by President Joe Biden.

 The White House reiterated that position on Tuesday.